juliaalencarb/redux-todo-app/README.md

 Each separate resource is stored on a different branch of this repository.

-To access a resource, switch to the relevant branch and read [`instructions.md`](./instructions.md) for details.
+To access a resource, switch to the relevant branch.

 | Resource | Branch |
 | --- | --- |